getbem/getbem.github.io/pages/structure/structure.md

 index.css
 ```

 Yay!
-You have your own `Level` of declaration!
+You have your own `Level` of declaration in your project!

 Now we get some responsive grids in our project.
 We will use [pure-grids](https://github.com/floatdrop/pure-grids) from [purecss.io](http://purecss.io/grids/), but ported version of them on BEM methodology.